 Days 6, 7, 8 & 10: Airlie Beach & the Whitsundays

 From Cairns to Airlie Beach you can either take a greyhound bus (12 hours).
 If you have some extra time, you can split this long bus ride when you decide to stay a couple of days in Mission Beach or Townville.

-Airlie Beach is a very small town with one big attraction: the Whitsunday Islands.
+Airlie Beach is a cute small town with one big attraction: the Whitsunday Islands.
 Make sure to book a multi-day tour, because it will be the best experience of your trip.
-During the tour, you’ll explore the islands, go snorkeling and visit the world’s most beautiful beach: Whitehaven Beach.
+During the tour, you’ll explore the islands, go snorkeling, and visit the world’s most beautiful beach: Whitehaven Beach.

 Sydney is just a 1,5-hour plane ride from Brisbane.
-There are so many fun things to see and do in and around Sydney, that you can easily spend a couple of weeks here.
-Visit the Royal Opera House for a concert, do the Bondi to Coogee Beach walk, or take the ferry to Manly.
+There are so many fun things to see and do in Sydney, that you can easily spend a couple of weeks here.
+But if you only have a couple of days, you might visit the Royal Opera House for a concert, relax in the Royal Botanic Gardens, go for a hike from Bondi to Coogee Beach, or take the ferry to Manly.